Torv

 Federal income, adjustments, deductions, tax computation, payments, refund or amount owed — plus your state return.
 Every line sourced, every number explained.

-The math is genuinely hard.
-Roth vs. Traditional depends on your marginal rate across multiple tax systems.
-Social Security claiming depends on your withdrawal strategy, which depends on your Roth conversion plan.
-It’s circular.
-You need the most sophisticated optimizer ever built for this problem.
-So I built one — and I’m giving it away for free.
+The hard part was never discipline.
+It’s that the math is circular: Roth vs. Traditional depends on your marginal rate across several interacting tax systems.
+Social Security claiming depends on your withdrawal sequence, which depends on your conversion strategy.
+Rules of thumb can’t solve a loop like that — software can.
+So I built the optimizer I wanted, and I’m giving it away for free.

 Free